INTERNATIONAL TOURISM MANAGEMENT - 2021/2

-- weekly one-hour seminars, which include exercises, discussions and feedback that are designed to highlight the key issues and challenge their critical thinking.
+- weekly two-hour seminars, which include exercises, discussions and feedback that are designed to highlight the key issues and challenge their critical thinking.
 Case studies will ensure students appreciate the relevance of the material to the current industry.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.